 The land-speed record: How to build a 1,000mph car", 7 May 2011, p.
 88.

 Andy Green driver Bloodhound SSC at Bristol University

 Swansea University Desert Selection Programme.
 Swansea University

 Supersonic Bloodhound car to be built in Bristol.
 BBC.
 23 November 2009

 Bloodhound SSC STP 1050 mph

-Team Speedace plan to run the Ecostar DC50 shown above, from John O'Groats in Scotland to Lands End (Penzance) in Cornwall in an attempt to beat the current record set in a Tesla in 2013.
+Team Speedace planned to run the Ecostar DC50 shown above, from John O'Groats in Scotland to Lands End (Penzance) in Cornwall in an attempt to beat the current record set in a Tesla in 2013.
+This project is on ice until further notice - but will return as soon as it is practical to do so - hopefully before 2020.
 Contact Chris or Terry for details.
 Donald Campbell would have loved to see the blue bird logo on a road car.
 This is a fitting tribute to the speed king on the 50th anniversary of his land (16 July 1964) and water (31 December 1964) speed double whammy.

 The Bluebird World Cup Trophy challenge